 MnS consumer (acting as API Invoker) registers with CCF.
 The registration request will include related MnS Consumer details as part of APIInvokerEnrolmentDetails (8.4.4.2.2 of [19]).

-Editor’s Note 1: Whether the APIInvokerEnrolmentDetails (clause 8.4.4.2.2 of [19]) need to be extended with provided consumer details in FFS.

 MnS producer publishing the available management services with CCF.
 MnS Producer can optionally perform transformation of MnS into service API(s) before publishing.
 In absence of this transformation MnS are considered to be service APIs being exposed to MnS Consumer.

 Note: Whether this optional transformation is needed or not, and its implementation details, is out-of-scope of SA5.